 Basic Texts and Other Resources for Teaching Core Ethics Courses

-The following texts consititute an online library of classical sources for core ethics courses taught in the Department of Phllosophy at Loyola University.
+The following texts constitute an online library of classical sources for core ethics courses taught in the Department of Philosophy at Loyola University.
 Teachers are encouraged to share ideas about how to use these materials as well as to edit this list of readings.
 This resource is a work in progress, and is designed primarily for posting selected texts on course web sites (Blackboard).
 However, all these texts are in the public domain and there is no reason a teacher could not also distribute them in hard copy.

-This web page is for teachers, not stiudents.
+This web page is for teachers, not students.
 The actual selection of texts is up to each teacher, with the understanding that every core ethics course will draw on these materials in order to provide a common framework within which specific topics, applications, and philosophical approaches can be presented.
 (A separate, password protected web page will be constructed if demand exists for sample quizzes, study questions, outlines, and other teaching materials.)

-Summa Contra Gentiles
+- Summa Contra Gentiles

-The 1844 Manuscripts
+- The 1844 Manuscripts